shailim/Hidden_Treasures/README.md

 * Map data is loaded as necessary
     * Only load data for the area the user is viewing
     * As user moves through map, load more data
-* Displaying markers on map
+* Displaying com.example.hidden_treasures.markers on map
-    * If there are many markers, display only a few until user zooms in more
+    * If there are many com.example.hidden_treasures.markers, display only a few until user zooms in more